gem/oq-engine/doc/manual/risk.rst

    Output computed from the implementation according to the specification of the function of the nodes

 Mainly, the library, NetworkX (Aric et al. 2008) has been used during the implementation.
-Further details can be found in Poudel et al. 2023, and Poudel and Pitilakis 2023.
+Further details can be found in Poudel et al. 2023.
 Also, much concept during the implementation has been drawn from Pitilakis et al. 2014.

 References